Wine Blogger Julien Miquel Interview | Meet The Man Behind Social Vignerons

 Had a bottle of 1999 nothing-particularly-fancy Burgundy Pinot Noir from the relatively modest Savigny-Les-Beaune appellation recently.
 It was simply very enjoyable.
 This reminded me that I need to explore Burgundy and Pinot Noir more as well.
 It’s not all about structure and tannins unlike what I learned as a winemaker in college.

-Oh, and I love a good glass of Champagne, always sooo satifying 😊
+Oh, and I love a good glass of Champagne, always sooo satisfying 😊

 Q: What’s the most special bottle of wine in your collection?